markoniemi/traefik-consul-demo/readme.md

 ## Service discovery

-Check that there are user-repository-v1 and user-application-v1 services in Consul:
+Check that there are user-repository and user-application services in Consul:
  * Consul [http://localhost:8500](http://localhost:8500)

  # stop user-repository in Portainer
- # note that user-repository-v1 shows error in Consul
+ # note that user-repository shows error in Consul
  # start user-repository in Portainer
- # note how quickly user-repository-v1 becomes available in Consul
+ # note how quickly user-repository becomes available in Consul

 ## Reverse proxy